Britain's EU settlement could backfire on City of London

 On the surface, this might seem to be to London's advantage.

-Negotiations have focused on ways of allowing Britain to tailor EU banking rules, with France and Germany worried that Britain could introduce rules to favor its cross-border banks, such as HSBC and Barclays, that compete with euro zone lenders.
+Negotiations have focussed on ways of allowing Britain to tailor EU banking rules, with France and Germany worried that Britain could introduce rules to favour its cross-border banks, such as HSBC and Barclays, that compete with euro zone lenders.

 But regulators say this discussion has overlooked a potentially far more important consequence - the impact of giving the European Central Bank similar latitude to tailor rules for euro zone lenders.